 By launching the MVP and gathering the subsequent data, the entrepreneur can analyze and make necessary changes to address problems or roadblocks users experienced.
 This can prevent unnecessary cash burn later on in product development.
 The final product will in turn have a higher value to the end user.

 Through running beta tests with the MVP, you are able to target the Customer Validation process using survey feedback.
 This is a critical component of your Customer Discovery model, as it finalizes whether your assumptions of the consumers were true or false.
 Always consider creating a checklist of information and data you want to gather from your users at the beginning of product development.

 The bottom line:

-Defining and understanding your potential customers is key to success of your start-up.
-Like so many other factors, Customer Discover, Validation and Development is not a static (one and done) operation.
+Defining and understanding your potential customers is key to the success of your start-up.
+Customer Discovery is not a static, one time operation.
 It is a continuous flow.
 The more you know about who will use your product, the greater the likelihood of success.